-The International Prize for Arabic Fiction (IPAF) is one of the most prestigious and important literary prizes in the Arab world.
+The International Prize for Arabic Fiction (IPAF) is the most prestigious and important literary prize in the Arab world.

 Its aim is to reward excellence in contemporary Arabic creative writing and to encourage the readership of high quality Arabic literature internationally through the translation and publication of winning and shortlisted novels in other major languages.

-In addition to the annual prize, IPAF supports literary initiatives and in 2009 launched its inaugural nadwa (writers’ workshop) for aspiring writers from across the Arab world.
+In addition to the Prize itself, IPAF supports other literary initiatives.
+In 2009 IPAF launched its inaugural Nadwa (writers’ workshop) for emerging writers of fiction in Arabic.

-Although the prize is often referred to as the ‘Arabic Booker’, this is not instigated or endorsed at all by IPAF or the Booker Prize Foundation which are two completely separate, independent organisations, and IPAF is not in any way connected with the Man Booker Prize.
+Although the Prize is often referred to as the ‘Arabic Booker’, this is not instigated nor endorsed at all by IPAF or the Booker Prize Foundation which are two completely separate, independent organisations.
+IPAF is not in any way connected with The Booker Prize.